tdwg/bdq/tg2/_build_review/templates/guide/implementers/implementers-header.md

 An execution framework can use reflection to determine, from the annotations on the parameter, which Darwin Core term to bind to which parameter.

 Additional metadata can be added in Java annotations.
-In the following, again from the FilteredPush `event_date_qc` (Morris & Lowery 2025) library, annotations enable an `Implementation` framework to look up a Test `Implementation` by the Test GUID, and can provide metadata about the Test to users.
+In the following, again from the FilteredPush `event_date_qc` (Morris & Lowery 2025) library, annotations enable an implementation framework to look up a Test `Implementation` by the Test GUID, and can provide metadata about the Test to users.
 For maintenance, annotations can be used to determine if an `Implementation` is up to date with the latest version of a Test `Specification`.

     @Validation(label="_ENDDAYOFYEAR_INRANGE", description="Is the value of dwc:endDayOfYear an integer between 1 and 365 inclusive, or 366 if a leap year?")
     @Provides("9a39d88c-7eee-46df-b32a-c109f9f81fb8")